authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 ### captcha

 Each option may contain the key `captcha`.
-If this key is present, that means selecting the option requires captcha.
+If this key is present and `captcha.required=true`, that means selecting the option requires captcha.

-The `providers` key contain a list of captcha provider you can use.
+You refer to the top-level `captcha.providers` key to see a list of captcha provider you should use.
-In each provider, necessary information is included for you to perform captcha in the frontend.

-#### captcha provider: cloudflare

-- `site_key`: The site key you use to initialize the Turnstile client-side library.

-#### captcha provider: recaptchav2

-- `site_key`: The site key you use to initialize the reCAPTCHA v2 client-side library.

 #### captcha input